/The Year My Mother-in-Law Moved In—And the Day I Finally Moved Out to Save My Marriage

 Mike hugged me at the door and didn’t let go.

-“I should’ve protected you.”
+“I should’ve protected you,” he whispered.

 “You didn’t see it,” I said.
 “Now you do.
 That’s enough.”

-Darla called once more.
-Left a voicemail about “fighting for her family.”
+Darla called once more—left a voicemail about “fighting for her family.”

-Mike deleted it before it finished.
+Mike deleted it mid-sentence.

 But the silence—the peace—is back.
+So am I.

-More importantly, I got myself back.
+And I finally got myself back.